WMC-AHIF-2021/WorldTour/README.md

 &check; Design the 2D-map with all destinations and display all countries on it so that you are able to click on them until the end of the year.

-&#9744; Create quizzes about the world
+&check; Create quizzes about the world

 &#9744; Presentation on the agreed date.